top of page

 Ph.D.
 Student

-Ying WANG received a Masters degree in education from Beijing Normal University in 2021.
-She is currently a third-year Ph.D. student in the Department of Educational Psychology at CUHK.
-Her research focuses on adolescents' narcissistic traits and how they predict both antisocial and prosocial behavior on social media.
+Xueqing YUAN received a Bachelor of Science degree in Psychology at Lingnan Normal University.
+She received her Master's degree in Applied Psychology at Guangzhou University in 2024.
+She is currently a first-year Ph.D. student in the Department of Educational Psychology at CUHK.
+Her research interests include adolescents’ problematic social media use, parenting behaviors, and prosocial behaviors.

 yuanxueqing1007@163.com